 Columns (3)-(6) show a much smaller impact of bank beta on other types of assets.
 Consumer and industrial (C&I) loans decline by just \$0.084 per dollar of 2003 deposits, personal loans (e.g., credit cards) are unaffected, cash declines by \$0.078, and securities by \$0.114.
 In addition to the suitability of deposits to real estate lending, the disproportionate impact on real estate likely also reflects the historically high demand for real estate loans during the housing boom.
 Given this high demand, it makes sense for banks to channel the marginal dollar of deposits primarily into real estate lending.
 Columns (7) and (8) look at the liabilities side.
 From column (7), there is a significant effect of -\$0.270 on large time deposits and, from column (8), an insignificant effect of -\$0.019 on wholesale funding.
-This shows that large time deposits behave more like core deposits than wholesale funding in the cross section.
-This is not surprising because large time deposits are defined as accounts with balances of \$100,000 or more.
-The relatively low cutoff means that at a typical bank many of these accounts are retail accounts subject to the same market power as other retail deposits.
-This makes large time deposits partly exposed to the deposits channel, adding to its impact on bank lending.
-Note that while this observation holds in the cross section, in the aggregate data large time deposits are dominated by the few largest banks, which issue much larger institutional (non-retail) CDs.
-So while in the cross section large time deposits resemble core deposits, in the aggregate they are closer to wholesale funding.
+This shows that large time deposits are closer to core deposits than wholesale funding in the cross section.
+This is not surprising because large time deposits are defined as accounts with balances of \$100,000 or more during this period.
+The relatively low cutoff means that at a typical bank many of these accounts are retail accounts and as such are exposed to the deposits channel.
+Note that while this observation holds in the cross section, in the aggregate large time deposits are dominated by the few largest banks, which issue much larger institutional (non-retail) CDs, making them closer to wholesale funding.

 Panel B of Table 3 runs two-state least squares regressions on core deposit growth instrumented by bank beta.
 From column (1), \$0.944 of every dollar of deposit growth due to a lower beta is channeled into real estate (this number can also be obtained by taking the ratio of the coefficients in columns (2) and (1) in Panel A).
 From columns (2)-(5), another \$0.218 is channeled to C&I loans, \$0.202 to cash, and \$0.295 to securities.
 Column (6) shows that the additional funding for this comes from large time deposits, which grow by \$0.700 for every dollar of deposit growth.
-This again shows that large time deposits behave similarly to core deposits in the cross section.
 By contrast, wholesale funding in column (8) does not increase significantly.